 Restorative Justice and Sexual Harm

 When I first heard about the prospect of meeting my attacker, it was brandished to me as a question from journalists asking, “would you ever meet him?
 Could we be there and see your reaction?”
 The gratuitous way this was branded as some kind of social experiment, or form of entertainment for gawping at, made me think this was the last thing I would ever do.
-But the union between offenders and victims of crime actually has a name, and a very fruitful purpose when done correctly and safely through professional services rather than the media – it is called Restorative Justice (RJ).
+But the union between offenders and victims of crime actually has a name, and can be done correctly and safely through professional services rather than the media – it is called Restorative Justice (RJ).

-RJ allows victims of crimes, including sexual violence survivors, to express how the incident affected them, to take back control, and to have a voice.
+RJ allows victims of crimes, including sexual violence survivors, to express how the incident affected them, to take control, and to have a voice.
 For many people, it can be an incredibly valuable part of the healing process.
-Having heard little about RJ at the time of being assaulted, I had not realised that much of the work I was doing with the #NotGuilty campaign was grounded in similar restorative principles.
-I wanted to help survivors speak out, I wanted to give them a safe space, and reassure them that they weren’t to blame.
-So similar were the principles underlying the #NotGuilty campaign, that the Restorative Justice Council (RJC) actually blogged about the campaign at the time.
+Having heard little about RJ at the time of being assaulted, I had not realised that #NotGuilty was grounded in similar restorative principles.
+It wanted to help survivors speak out, it wanted to give them a safe space, and reassure them that they weren’t to blame.
+So similar were the principles underlying the #NotGuilty campaign, that the Restorative Justice Council (RJC) actually blogged about the movement at the time.
 I have since met with Safi Schlicht, head of policy and communications at the RJC, and one of the stories she told really struck me.
 She said that, despite blogging about it, they did not want to approach me at the time, but instead let me come to them if I felt it was something I would want to do.
 I think this is a testament to the work they do and principles they operate with – hoping to give total control to survivors.
 You choose if it is something you want to do, you choose how the session pans out with the support of a facilitator, and you choose what to say and when to start and stop.

-It gives total control back to sexual violence survivors when all other systems of justice often very readily deny it – with some sexual assault survivors not even being able to read aloud their victim impact statements in court if they ask to.
+It gives control and a voice to sexual violence survivors during the justice process – when sometimes sexual assault survivors are not even able to read aloud their victim impact statements in court if they ask to.
 Working with Safi from the RJC and Charlotte Calkin, a RJ facilitator accredited by the RJC, we’ve put together a guide to RJ – as well as information on how to know if it is something that could help you, and testimonials by survivors who have done RJ in cases of sexual violence.
 I never had access to such a resource and thus was very misinformed about RJ, whilst now I can very much say this is something I can recognise huge benefits in.

 What is restorative justice?